Federal Direct Loans

 Parents can defer repayment if your student is enrolled at least half-time (6 hours), and for an additional 6 months after the student graduates or drops below half-time enrollment.
 If the Federal Direct PLUS Loan is denied, the student will be eligible to borrow up to an additional $4,000 for freshmen and sophomores or $5,000 for juniors and seniors of Federal Direct Unsubsidized Loan.

-- Next complete a Federal Direct PLUS Loan Request form.
+- Next complete a 2014-2015 Federal Direct PLUS Loan Request form.
 The Federal Direct PLUS Loan Request form is available online at www.northwood.edu.
-First, select your campus, then select Financial Aid, and then select Financial Aid Forms.
+Select Financial Aid, and then select Financial Aid Forms.
 This form must be completed and signed and can be mailed or faxed to the Financial Aid Office.

 If you would like to divide the year's balance into monthly payments, this can be set up through TuitionPay.
-There is a $55 non-refundable application fee and payments can be made using an electronic check, MasterCard, American Express or Discover card.
+There is a $55 non-refundable application fee and payments can be made using an electronic check, American Express, Discover Card, MasterCard, or VISA.
+(Credit card payments will be accessed a 2.5% service fee).

 - There will be a list of payment plan options to choose from.
 You will need the total amount due for the academic year, the student's social security number and graduation year, and the payee's address, phone number, date of birth and email address.